Updated: Apr 30

 The Casagrandes on Nickelodeon is the first show of its kind featuring a majority latinx cast, heavily inspired by the life and family of board artist and supervising director Miguel Puga.
 Less than a year after the premiere, The Casagrandes earned a Daytime Emmy award for Outstanding Main Title for an Animated Program.

-Amphibia, a Disney hit series by Matt Braly, follows the wacky adventures of a Thai-American girl.
+Amphibia, a Disney hit series by Matt Braly, follows the wacky adventures of a Thai-American girl and her new amphibian friends.
 As a Thai American himself, Braly said, "From the very inception of the project, she was always going to be Thai, and it was something that where when I was growing up, there just wasn’t any kind of Southeast Asian representation onscreen...
 I think something this specific was only going to be done by someone who had Thai background." [x]

 OK KO: Let's Be Heroes by Ian Jones-Quartey wrapped up it's final season in 2019, making 112 episodes, 12 shorts, and Let's Play Heroes, a stylish fan-favorite game based on the hit series.
 Ian JQ notes one of his greatest inspirations is his late Ghanaian grandmother, an artist and philanthropist who created and sewed the first flag of Ghana.
 He says her experience taught him that artists can achieve so much.